 I cosponsored H.R.
 1076, the Denying Firearms and Explosives to Dangerous Terrorists Act.
 This bipartisan “no fly, no buy” bill would deny people on the terrorist watch list the ability to purchase a firearm.

 I cosponsored H.R.
 4269, the Assault Weapons Ban of 2015.
-This bill would ban certain assault weapons, similar to existing California law, and ban ammunition feeding devise holding more than 10 rounds.
+This bill would ban certain assault weapons, similar to existing California law, and ban ammunition feeding devices holding more than 10 rounds.
 (I cosponsored a similar bill, H.R.
 437, in the 113th Congress.)

 In the 113th Congress:

 I cosponsored H.R.
 431, the Gun Transparency and Accountability (Gun TRAC) Act.
 This bill would improve the ability of the Bureau of Alcohol, Tobacco, Firearms, and Explosives to track illegal guns.